DISCLAIMER

 Running the Bruce Trail is not for the faint of heart.
 The trail is rugged, slippery and requires runners to adapt to scrambling and slower pacing where safety dictates.

-2023 Forms The following waiver and health information form need to be filled out online prior to arriving at race-kit pickup (the forms will be available in early September 2023):
+2024 Forms The following waiver and health information form need to be filled out online prior to arriving at race-kit pickup:

 Safety Video: It is mandatory for all marathon and half marathon participants to watch the TTRW Safety Video at this link